Porthos: You should let the secret general worry about that.

 - Robert Hanssen, an FBI agent who was spying for the Soviet Union and later Russian Federation, was at one point the head of the FBI task force looking for a mole in the Bureau—Hanssen himself.

-- A section of the Nixon tapes where President Nixon and White House Chief of Staff HR Haldeman discussing who should deal with the "deep throat" leak (6/23/72):
+- A section of the Nixon tapes where President Richard Nixon and White House Chief of Staff HR Haldeman discussing who should deal with "Deep Throat," aka the person leaking information to Bob Woodward and Carl Bernstein of The Washington Post (6/23/72):